lone-cloud/patient-mgmt-assessment/README.md

 ### Viewing Patients

 - All patients are displayed in a responsive dashboard
-- Use the search bar to find specific patients by name or status
 - Patient information is automatically sorted by creation date (newest first)

 ### Managing Patients

-- Click "Edit" to modify patient information (feature ready for implementation)
+- Click the Edit icon (✏️) to modify patient information
-- Click "Delete" to remove a patient record with confirmation dialog
+- Click the Delete icon (🗑️) to remove a patient record with confirmation dialog

 ## Database Schema